New Zealand Cricket - the BLACKCAPS

 'World famous in New Zealand' - cricket culture within the global game

-No individual defines a national sport – but Richard Hadlee came close.
+No individual defines a national sport – but Richard Hadlee comes close.
 One of the greatest all-rounders of any era, he played in the side that defeated England for the first time, and in 1985 crushed Australia in Brisbane.
-It was far from a one-man performance; an immense century by Martin Crowe gave Hadlee the platform to attack in the second innnings.
+It was far from a one-man performance; an immense century by Martin Crowe gave Hadlee the platform to attack in the second innings.
 However, his 15 wickets in the match – and a half-century – wrote him into sporting history.

-Since then, many other greats have emerged.
+Since then, many other BLACKCAP greats have emerged.
 Corey Anderson’s explosive power-hitting broke a world record for the fastest century.
 A shrewd cricketing brain and brilliant stroke-play made Chris Cairns an inspirational figure, while only someone with the forceful cricketing genius of Brendon McCullum could have equalled him as a captain.

 Another side of New Zealand Cricket